Garmin Edge 850 vs. Hammerhead Karoo 3: Which One to Buy?

 Display

 The 3.2″ display size of the Karoo 3 is 0.5″ larger than that of the Edge 850 (2.7″).
-Since the number of data fields is limited to 10 on both head units, the screen size matters because the fonts are larger and easier to read on the Karoo 3.
+Since both head units are limited to 10 data fields, the screen size matters because the fonts are larger and easier to read on the Karoo 3.
 The larger screen real estate simply has some benefits.

-Both these head units are also brighter than the average.
+Both these head units are also brighter than average.
 They almost reach smartphone levels, making them easy to read in most scenarios.
-You can see the following gallery for illustration.
-In reality, Karoo 3 is slightly brighter than the Edge (though some photos make it look the opposite).
+See the following gallery for illustration.
+In reality, the Karoo 3 is slightly brighter than the Edge (though some photos make it look the opposite).

 The resolution is similar, and both displays look sharp, as shown in the following close-ups.